 - Private cloud: In contrast, a private cloud is specifically designed for a single tenant.
 Think of a private cloud as a permanently reserved private dining room at a restaurant—no other customer can use that space.
 As a result, private cloud services can be more expensive than public clouds.
 Traditionally, private clouds typically lived on on-premises infrastructure, meaning they were built and maintained on company property.
 Now, private clouds can be maintained and managed on-premises by an organization or by a third party in a data center.
 The key defining factor is that the cloud is dedicated to a single tenant or organization.

 Those terms are important to know to understand the hybrid cloud architecture approach.
 Hybrid clouds are defined by a combined management approach, which means there is some type of orchestration between the private and public environments that allows workloads and data to move between them in a flexible way as demands, needs, and costs change.
 This gives you flexibility when it comes to data deployment and usage.

-In other words, if you have some IT resources in-house that you are replicating or augmenting with an external vendor, congrats, you have a hybrid cloud!
+In other words, if you have some IT resources on-premises that you are replicating or sharing with an external vendor—congratulations, you have a hybrid cloud!

-As an example, let’s look at a hybrid cloud meant for data storage, a hybrid data cloud.
-A company might set up a rule that says all accounting files that have not been touched in the last year are automatically moved off-prem to cloud storage to save cost and reduce the amount of storage needed on-site.
-The files are still available; they are just no longer stored on your local systems.
-The rules can be defined to fit an organization’s workflow and data retention policies.
+- As an active archive: You might establish a protocol that says all accounting files that have not been changed in the last year, for example, are automatically moved off-premises to cloud storage archive to save cost and reduce the amount of storage needed on-site.
+You can still access the files; they are just no longer stored on your local systems.

 Hybrid Cloud Benefits